mariblan/WD-044/README.md

 # GP
-Project with Rines, Bernard, Maziar and Xheni
+Project with Rines, Bernard, Maziar, Xheni and Bishal